Straight pride: Balancing freedom of expression vs. protection of students

 In school environments, straight pride expressions and events have been reviewed within a framework of balancing freedom of expression with protection of other students.
 In some situations, schools take actions against students who are open about or encourage hiding homosexuality, or limit clothing that has references to sexual orientation.
 Such may prompt lawsuits.
 In the Minnesota Chambers v.
 Babbitt case, "The court noted that maintaining a school community of tolerance includes tolerance of such viewpoints as expressed by 'Straight Pride' as well as tolerance of homosexuality."
-Conversely, it is advocated that students (including openly gay students) who are valued and respected are "more likely to learn and achieve than students who are not", requiring a balance in the school's approach to straight pride expressions.
+Students (including openly gay students) who are valued and respected are "more likely to learn and achieve than students who are not".